-Any misalignment in field position places the SPIRE line-of-sight away from its nominal position within HERSCHEL field of view.
+A misalignment in field position places the SPIRE line-of-sight away from its nominal position within HERSCHEL field of view.
 This impacts the WFE performance and also the astrometric (pointing) calibration.
+The requirement is taken here as 1% of the FOV diagonal, leading to 0.09arcmin or 0.9mm at FP surface.

-Any misalignment in pupil position impacts mainly the signal throughput (aperture efficiency), but also the angular response (point spread function).
-Since the simulator is in any case designed to characterise these aspects, it may appear that pupil position alignment could be tested by the nominal measurement of these parameters in the cold case, i.e. if efficiency & spatial response are in spec. then the pupil position must be OK.
-The (spurious) effect of changes in F-bench angle (pupil position) with cool down should not affect such a test, as this effect is taken into account in the setting up of the simulator (see section 9).
+A misalignment in pupil position impacts mainly the signal throughput (aperture efficiency), but also the angular response (point spread function).
+Since the simulator is in any case designed to characterise these aspects, it may appear that internal pupil position alignment is already tested by the nominal measurement of these parameters in the cold case, i.e. if efficiency & spatial response are in spec. then the pupil position must be OK.
+The effect of changes in H-bench angle (pupil position) with cool down would not affect such a test, as this effect is taken into account in the setting up of the simulator (see section 9).